Placement scheme details

 Apply for advertised opportunities

 The WRDTP will negotiate placement opportunities with high-quality host organisations on your behalf.
-They will be advertised on the Placement Opportunities page, and by email announcements to your student inbox.
+They will be advertised on the Placement Opportunities page, and by email announcements to your university inbox.

 It is your responsibility to apply directly to the host organisation for any of the advertised opportunities.